KeepCodingCloudDevops5/aws-yilisramirez/README.md

 ![IAM dashboard](https://user-images.githubusercontent.com/39458920/158830580-bcdf361c-78cc-4590-9b19-eb03701bbf81.JPG)

-- Creating OUs in order to apply SCPs
+- Creating an organization in AWS to be able to set policies, servicies, and so on.
+Search for <b>AWS organization</b> and click on <b>Create an Organization</b>.